Abhijeet-Sodhi/HandTracker_DuckGame/README.md

 ## the Whys:
 **OpenCV** provides an efficient and robust framework for real-time video capture, image processing, and computer vision tasks over alternatives like Pillow or scikit-image.

 **cvzone** is a high-level wrapper for OpenCV that simplifies common tasks likeDrawing styled rectangles or Overlaying transparent PNG images It reduces boilerplate code while enhancing the visual output with a professional finish and making it more readable.

-**NumPy** is crucial for mathematical operations, especially in the calibration and distance calculation process Used here to fit a quadratic polynomial
+**NumPy** is crucial for mathematical operations, especially in the calibration and distance calculation process Used here to fit a quadratic polynomial.

 **cvzone’s HandTrackingModule** eliminates the need for training a custom deep-learning model for hand detection, drastically simplifying the development process.

 **pygame.mixer** It provides simple integration with Python, making it easier to handle audio without external complex libraries like PyAudio.